GiovanniTRA/UDCG/README.md

 The UDCG metric evaluates how well a set of passages will help a language model answer a question.
 It combines two key signals:

 1. **Relevance labels** - which passages contain the answer
-2. **Distracting scores** - how likely each passage is to confuse the model
+2. **Utility scores** - how passages are expected to help the LLM to answer the query

 ## Citation